-In this blog post, we will discuss supply chain cyber security risks and how to mitigate them.
+In this blog post, we will discuss supply chain cyber security risks and how to mitigate them strategically and tactically.
 We’ll also go into supply chain risk management techniques and how they work with supply chain cyber security risks.

 What is a cyber supply chain?